6543/log/README.md

 type ctxKey string
 const ctxKeyObserver = ctxKey("observer")

-func WithObs(ctx context.Context, obs *Observer) context.Context {
+// WithObs returns a context derivative which includes the Observer as a value. func WithObs(ctx context.Context, obs *Observer) context.Context {
 	return context.WithValue(ctx, ctxKeyObserver, obs)
 }
-func Obs(ctx context.Context) *Observer {
+// Obs returns the Observer from context values.
+Returns the default observer if one is not set in the context. func Obs(ctx context.Context) *Observer {
 	observer := ctx.Value(ctxKeyObserver)
 	if obs == nil {